jflorez/firefox-ubuntu-no-snap/README.md

 ## Provisioning Details

 The provisioning is handled by Ansible (local) through the `ubuntu-automation-playbook.yaml` playbook.
 Below are the key tasks performed:

+### JDK 21

+- Installs JDK 21 and other pre-requisite packages.

 ### VS Code